codeface-io/SwiftObserver/README.md

    Note that the `latestMessage` of a transform that is an implicit `ObservableCache` returns the transformed `latestMessage` of its underlying `ObservableCache` origin.
 Calling `send(transformedMessage)` on that transform itself will not "update" its `latestMessage`.

-4. Custom observables can easily conform to `ObservableCache`.
+4. Custom observable objects can easily conform to `ObservableCache`.
 Even if their message type isn't based on some state, `latestMessage` can still return a meaningful default value - or even `nil` where `Message` is optional.

 ### State-Based Messages

-An `Observable` like `Var`, that derives its messages from its state, can generate a "latest message" on demand and therefore act as an `ObservableCache`:
+An `ObservableObject` like `Var`, that derives its messages from its state, can generate a "latest message" on demand and therefore act as an `ObservableCache`:

 ```swift
 class Model: Messenger<String>, ObservableCache {  // informs about the latest state